Labor law for salary employees can be confusing. Many employers know this and exploit their salaried employees to work unpaid overtime.

 - When the employee is absent for one or more days for sickness or disability.
 This is only if the employer has a plan that compensates employees for lost salary.

-Note: in most cases, if you are available, willing, and ready to work, your employer may not dock your pay if you are exempt.
+In most cases, if you are available, willing, and ready to work, your employer may not dock your pay if you are exempt.
 The only exception to this is if there is no work available for an entire workweek.

 COVID-19 and labor law for salary employees